Saleem Al-Basri

 Al-Basri's performances were comedy and drama and this made him one of the most famous artists in Iraq.
 He played comedy roles in the series Tahit Moos Al-Hallaq.
 "Under the Barber’s Razor".

 Al-Basri was born in Baghdad in 1926.
 He finished his primary education at the Aweyna High School and entered the Faculty of Arts and Literature - Department of Arabic Language of Baghdad University in 1950 graduating with a B.A. in 1954.
 He also married in 1954 and with his wife Latifa Al-Basri (maiden name Alazawi) had two sons and two daughters.

 At the beginning of Al-Basri's professional life in 1955 he served as a high school teacher, then as a banker in 1965.
-The television was established in Iraq in 1958 and whilst he had other full-time role, he became a theatre writer and performer.
+Television was established in Iraq in 1958 and whilst he had other full-time role, he became a theatre writer and performer.
 In 1961, his first television comedy and drama plays were broadcast live as video did not exist until the 1970s.
 In 1966, he moved to working full-time for the TV of Baghdad.
 In 1969, he was Baghdad’s TV manager and as well as his employment services he also performed as an actor and writer.
 He performed in one of the most successful TV series The Wolf and the Eyes of the City and also in The Eagle Eyes and the City and Descendants in the Eyes of the City where he presented a unique character representing a typical old Baghdad personality.